Seabrook in Rockingham County, New Hampshire — The American Northeast (New England)

 3. Gove's Rebellion.

 Gove's Rebellion was a short uprising in 1683 in the Province of New Hampshire, in which men of the towns of Exeter and Hampton took up arms against the Royal Governor, Edward Cranfield.
 The rebels were arrested while attempting to muster more rebels.
 The leader, Edward Gove, was sentenced to death for high treason, and shipped off to London for sentencing.
-He was pardoned three (Submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+He was pardoned three years later by James II and returned to New Hampshire.
+(Submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 4. A Grandson Remembers Edward Gove.